-San Carlos, CA – October 12, 2019 – Norlase today announced the FDA 510(k) regulatory clearance and immediate commercial launch of LEAF*, the company’s flagship laser product for the treatment of retina and glaucoma disease.
+San Carlos, CA, USA – October 12, 2019 – Norlase today announced the FDA 510(k) regulatory clearance and immediate commercial launch of LEAF*, the company’s flagship laser product for the treatment of retina and glaucoma disease.
 LEAF allows ophthalmologists to perform laser therapy in almost any exam room, with minimal set-up time and physical space required.
 The entire laser unit attaches conveniently to an existing slit lamp, eliminating the need for a cart or counter space to house the laser console.
 Additionally, the device’s fiberless design reduces costly service repairs common with other laser technology.

 Designed to give ophthalmologists unprecedented portability, reliability and efficiency, LEAF utilizes a wireless tablet as the user interface.
 An optional voice control feature, powered by Sensory Inc, provides touchless parameter control during treatment, allowing the physician to maintain focus on the patient.

 Product features include:

 - No external fiber to damage or limit the practice space where it can be used

 - Intuitive, sleek tablet user interface with wireless connectivity for maximum versatility